svmk-data-science/tess-ensemble-classification/README.md

 </p>

-*Figure 3: Confusion matrix for the ensemble model at the optimal threshold (≈ 0.46), derived from maximising Youden’s J statistic..*
+*Figure 3: Confusion matrix for the ensemble model at the optimal threshold (≈ 0.46), derived from maximising Youden’s J statistic.*

 ## Threshold Optimisation